Arefin016/DocLink-Consultation/README.md

 ## Feedback and Support

 We value your feedback!
-If you have any questions, suggestions, or concerns, please don't hesitate to reach out to our support team at support@doclinkconsult.com.
+If you have any questions, suggestions, or concerns, please don't hesitate to reach out to our support team.

 Thank you for choosing DocLink Consult for your healthcare needs.
 We look forward to assisting you on your wellness journey!